Skip to content

 • Livestock products (other than from ruminants) must be from animal systems that meet the stocking rates as set forth in the Canadian Standard (CAN/CGSB 32.310-2020)

-Ingredients must be produced without the use of sodium nitrate (Chilean nitrate), must not be produced using hydroponic or aeroponic methods, and non-ruminant livestock ingredients must be from animal systems that meet the stocking rates as set forth in the Canadian Standard (CAN/CGSB 32.310).
+• If you source products or ingredients that will be exported to Canada, they must be verified as meeting the terms of the equivalence.
 Many crops are not at risk of being grown using one of the production techniques outlined as a critical variance.
 To ensure the Equivalence Arrangement verification process is as simple and efficient as possible, CCOF has created a list of crops that are at high risk of being grown using one of the prohibited production techniques.

-Suppliers of high risk crops: CCOF will accept a supplier self-attestation or certifier verification that the crops were grown without the use of sodium nitrate and/or hydroponic or aeroponic production.
+Suppliers of high risk crops: If ingredients are high risk, you must provide certifier verification or a supplier self-attestation that the crops were grown without the use of sodium nitrate and/or hydroponic or aeroponic production.

-Suppliers of crops not identified as high risk: CCOF will not seek additional documentation that the crops meet the critical variances, a USDA NOP organic certificate is sufficient.
+Suppliers of crops not identified as high risk: If ingredients are not high risk, CCOF will not seek additional documentation that the crops meet the critical variances, a USDA NOP organic certificate is sufficient.

 Suppliers of non-ruminant livestock products: All livestock products from non-ruminants, such as eggs from poultry, must be verified as having met the stocking density critical variance.
-CCOF will accept a supplier self-attestation or certifier verification of this requirement.
+You must provide certifier verification or supplier self-attestation.

 Suppliers of ruminant livestock products: CCOF will not seek additional documentation, a USDA NOP organic certificate is sufficient.